calaldees/teachingWorkshops/teacherTraining/_sessions.md

     * How do we meet the needs of all learners?
 * PM
     * Provision for students with SEND in Computing
-        * Strategies to aid individual students with different specific needs; EAL (English as additional lanaguge, AMA (Academically more able), dyspraxia, dyslexia, dyscalculia, ASD (Autistic spectrum disorder), BSED (Emotional behavioral social, difficulties), ODD (Oppositional Defiant Disorder), ADHD (Attention deficit hyperactivity disorder), Hearing impairment, Visual impairment.
+        * Strategies to aid individual students with different specific needs; EAL (English as additional lanaguge, dyspraxia, dyslexia, dyscalculia, ASD (Autistic spectrum disorder), BSED (Emotional behavioral social, difficulties), ODD (Oppositional Defiant Disorder), ADHD (Attention deficit hyperactivity disorder), Hearing impairment, Visual impairment.
         * Planning for TA's
+    * AMA (Academically more able)
     * Differentiation: _inclusion_ vs _adaptation_ in Computing
     * Use of data to aid planning of inclusion
         * What might this mean in the context of Computing

 ### SP10 (PGCE/SD)
+* AM
     * Planning for inclusion - key strategies in Computing
     * Discussion: Segregation to improve inclusion?
     * Integrating inclusively
         * Understand pupils’ differences
         * Less effective if _artificially_ creating distinct tasks
         * Pupils do not have distinct and identifiable learning styles
     * Responsive targeted support
     * Paired and group activities
         * to work together effectively pupils need guidance, support and practice
         * care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation
+* PM
+    * Technologies for teaching Computing
+        * Microbits, Arduino, Raspberry Pi, Linux and Machine Virtualisation
+    * Access to computing tools (the class divide and resourcing)

 ### SP11 (PGCE/SD)
 * Understanding primary education in Computing